 Women may find that their nipples are more sensitive just prior to menstruating.
 Take this into consideration when scheduling a nipple piercing.

-4. Nipple Piercing Jewelry: Rings or Bars?
+4. Nipple Piercing Jewelry: Nipple Rings or Nipple Bars?

 Nipple rings were the standard initial jewelry style for nipple piercings for many years.